spidernet-io/spiderpool/docs/usage/rdma-ib.md

-# RDMA with RoCE
+# RDMA with Infiniband

 **English** ｜ [**简体中文**](./rdma-ib-zh_CN.md)

 ## Introduction

-Spiderpool employs macvlan, ipvlan, and SR-IOV CNI to expose RDMA network cards on the host machine for Pod.
-This page provides an overview of how to utilize RDMA RoCE network cards in Spiderpool.
+Spiderpool empowers [IB-SRIOV](https://github.com/k8snetworkplumbingwg/ib-sriov-cni) And [IPoIB](https://github.com/mellanox/ipoib-cni) CNI, these CNIs can expose the Infiniband network card of the host to Pod for use.

 ## Features